• Silver Falls Park is extremely popular for its scenery, gorgeous waterfalls, and Ten Falls Trail

-Silver Falls is one of the family-friendly.
+The Silver Falls area is family-friendly.
 If you wish to trim your hike, there are connecting trails with separate access points that provide shortcuts to the parking area.
 Most routes start from the South Falls Day-Use Area.

 The Canyon Trail runs 0.9 miles northward from South Falls Trailhead to Lower South Falls, then 1 mile eastward to Lower North Falls.
 The most remote Double Falls is 0.1 miles from this point.
 Continue along the Canyon Trail and you will find Drake Falls, Middle North Falls in 0.4 miles.
 Pass the junction the Canyon Trail with the Winter Falls Trail and in 0.3 miles you will reach Twin Falls.
 For North Falls proceed 1.1 miles further along the Canyon Trail.

 The Maple Ridge Trail is an alternate 1-mile loop uphill from the junction with the Canyon Trail.

 The Rim Trail leads 0.9 miles eastward from South Falls Lodge to Winter Falls Trailhead, and then 1.1 miles to North Falls Trailhead.
 Continue 0.3 miles to Upper North Falls.
 Dogs on a leash are allowed on the trail.

-The short but steep 0.5-mile Twin Falls Trail leads from Twin Falls to Nature Play Area.
+The short but steep 0.5-mile Twin Falls Trail leads from Twin Falls to the Nature Play Area.

-0.5-mile Winter Trailheads from Winter Falls Trailhead northward to the Canyon Trail junction.
+The 0.5-mile Winter Trailheads from the Winter Falls Trailhead northward to the Canyon Trail junction.
 Winter Falls is located 0.2 miles from the parking area and trailhead.

 Silver Falls State Park Features

 South Falls Lodge

-Built in the 1930, the historic South Falls Lodge and surrounding area have been listed on the National Register of Historic Places.
-The lodge features café and free Wi-Fi.
+Built in 1930, the historic South Falls Lodge and surrounding area have been listed on the National Register of Historic Places.
+The lodge features a café and free Wi-Fi.

 Operated by the Friends of Silver Falls, the Nature Store in the historic South Falls Lodge sells locally crafted souvenirs.

 Silver Falls Conference Center

-Silver Falls Conference Center with central dining hall, meeting halls, heated swimming pool, volleyball court, horseshoe pit.
+The Silver Falls Conference Center with central dining and meeting halls, a heated swimming pool, a volleyball court and a horseshoe pit.

 Playground & Swimming Area

-The South Falls day-use area offers picnic shelters, tables, playground, a volleyball net, a horseshoe pit, an off-leash area for dogs, and swimming in Silver Creek.
+The South Falls day-use area offers picnic shelters, tables, a playground, a volleyball net, a horseshoe pit, an off-leash area for dogs, and swimming in the Silver Creek.